Man Who Has Been Arrested 139 Times Thanks New York For Continually Releasing Him Under New Bail Laws

 “Locking up Mr. Barry on unaffordable bail or worse, remanding without bail, ultimately does nothing to protect the public and fails entirely to address his actual needs,” the group claimed in a statement, citing Barry’s “needs” as “economic stability.”

-New York is not the only state to suffer from thievery.
+New York is unfortunately not the only state to suffer from thievery.
 As previously reported by The Inquisitr, a Minnesota woman was left outraged after a porch pirate stole her package — even though the thief left a polite note in the process.